Anran0716/NYC-Taxi-DE/Workflow Orchestration/README.md

 The flow code: [`06_gcp_taxi.yaml`](flows/gcp_taxi.yaml).

 We can now schedule the same pipeline shown above to run daily at 9 AM UTC for the green dataset and at 10 AM UTC for the yellow dataset.
-You can backfill historical data directly from the Kestra UI.

 The flow code: [`06_gcp_taxi_scheduled.yaml`](flows/gcp_taxi_scheduled.yaml).